fwweah/time/README.md

 it's more of a bio feature but has more features on the way so it can become as customised as possible - no payment - no fees.

 creator credits: fwweah
-latest version: v4
+latest version: v5

-### V4.1 updates
+### V5 updates
-*The latest version has released and is now public, it contains*
+*The latest version has released and is now public.*
-- more support for all countries
+- Unix Timestamp support
-- search feature
+- Fixed certain errors
-- accurate timezones
+- Unix Timestamp has been given global access